IG-AI/Samvara-AI/README.md

 ---

 ### **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE] file for more details.

 ---